 During the year 2020-21 Company has not acquired or formed any new subsidiaryassociate or joint venture.
 Similarly no subsidiary associate or joint ventures have beenceased by way of sale of shares amalgamation winding up etc.

 Related Party Disclosures

-The particulars of contracts/arrangement entered into by the Company with relatedparties referred to in Section 188(1) of the Companies Act 2013 including arm's lengthtransactions under third proviso thereto are disclosed in Form No. AOC-2 as per Annexure-10to this report.
-Related Party Transaction Policyof the Company is available atwww.nationalfertilizers.com.
+The particulars of contracts/arrangement entered into by the Company with relatedparties referred to in Section 188(1) of the Companies Act 2013 including arm's lengthtransactions under third proviso there to are disclosed in Form AOC-2 and the same isappended as Annexure-10 forms part of this Report.
+Related Party Transaction Policyof the Company is available at www.nationalfertilizers.com.

 Details in respect of adequacy of internal financial controls with reference tofinancial statements are given in Management Discussion & Analysis Report.

 As per provisions of section 197(12) of the Companies Act 2013 read with Rule 5 of theCompanies (Appointment and Remuneration of Managerial Personnel) Rules 2014 every listedCompany is required to disclose the ratio of the remuneration of each director to themedian employee's remuneration and other prescribed details in the Board's Report.

 As per notification dated 05.06.2015 issued by Ministry of Corporate Affairs theseprovisions are not applicable to the Government Company.
 Accordingly these particularsare not included in the Board's Report.